cloud-on-prem/wingman/docs/DEVELOPMENT.md

 This will trigger the GitHub workflow to create a release with the packaged extension.

 The workflow can also be triggered manually from the GitHub Actions tab, where you can specify the version to release.

+## Known Issues

+Refer to the [GitHub issues page](https://github.com/cloud-on-prem/goose/issues) for any known issues related to the VSCode extension.